 You can contact PointsBet customer service via chat, day or night.
 If your need is less urgent you also can reach out to them via email.
 And a final option, if you just need a random question answered, you can also message them on twitter @PointsBetUSA.

 Sports betting should be something that is fun, and if done right, allows you to make a few bucks at the same time.
 PointsBet is aware that for some people gambling can become an addiction that when unchecked can have grave consequences.
 That is why they have a section of their website dedicated to responsible and problem gambling.

 On that page, they provide links to help players figure out if they have a gambling problem.
 And, if so, who they can talk to, as well as information on what PointsBet can to do help.

 In that regard, players can set up limits on how much and/or how often they will be allowed to bet.
 As it says on the website, “Gambling should always be treated as a form of recreation and should not be viewed as an alternative source of income or a way to recoup debt.”

 Yes, PointsBet received its sports betting license from the Virginia Lottery which is in charge of sports wagering in the state.
-PointsBet also is legal in five other states currently, New Jersey, Iowa, Indiana, Colorado and Illinois.
+PointsBet also is legal in seven other states currently, New Jersey, Iowa, Indiana, Colorado, West Virginia, Michigan and Illinois.
 If you experience any problems with PointsBet in Virginia you can reach out to the VA Lottery via phone (804-692-7777) or by sending a message through the Lottery’s website.